Published at: 2025-10-30

 1.1 Approval Types

-In standard approval nodes, approvers can be selected from colleagues, departments, department heads, user groups, roles, process-related variables, data-related variables, or personnel object variables.
+Standard Approval In standard approval nodes, approvers can be selected from colleagues, departments, department heads, user groups, roles, process variables, data variables, or personnel object variables.

-Follows the company’s predefined hierarchy levels.
-When the initiator’s department level matches or exceeds the selected level, options include process exception, designated approver, or automatic approval.
+Tiered Approval (Designated Level) Follows company hierarchy levels.
+When the initiator’s department level matches or exceeds the selected tier, options include process exception, designated approver, or automatic approval.

-Approval progresses to a fixed hierarchical level.
+Step Approval (Fixed Level) Requires approval up to a fixed hierarchy level.
 Multiple consecutive levels can be assigned to the same approver for single approval.
-When the submitter’s level equals or exceeds the fixed level, options include approval by the immediate superior, process exception, designated approver, or automatic approval.
+When submitter level equals/exceeds the fixed level, options include approval by superior department head, process exception, designated approver, or automatic approval.

 1.2 Approval Types